IlianKukov/VendingMachine/readme.md

 ###### Environment:
 The application is created using IntelliJ, Java 17, Sprint boot 3.2.0 and gradle as build tool.
 It uses SpringRestControllers to deliver its functionality.
-Postman API platform is recommended as an interface.
+Postman API platform is recommended as an interface but not required.
 Download Postman at: www.postman.com

+**Open API(Swagger)** interface is available at localhost:8080/swagger-ui/index.html

 ###### Database:
 MySQL database is required.